kenakofer/hymnsinger/docs/index.md

  1. The copyright is permissive or it is in public domain
  1. You can provide a link or quality photo for the sheet music

-Or, [Typeset a hymn yourself]({{ site.baseurl }}{% link contributing.md %}), and get it added here.
+Or, [typeset a hymn yourself]({{ site.baseurl }}{% link contributing.md %}), and get it added here.
 Collaborators are great!

 **Regarding copyright**, the hymns hosted here have, to the best of my knowledge, no copyright restriction.
-Please reach out if I have erred and included a restricted work.
+Please reach out using [this form](https://forms.gle/5KbHAhX4nenMB4sC6) if I have erred and included a restricted work.